-The nuclear membrane consists of two linked lipid layers, where the outermost membrane is anchored to the endoplasmic reticulum and the innermost membrane acts as an anchoring site for chromatin.
-The chromatin is attached to the nuclear lamina of the membrane, which is a fibrillar network consisting of intermediate filament proteins.
-Although it is not yet clear how lamin proteins are organized in the cell (Gruenbaum Y et al, 2005) they are known to act both as a mechanical support for the nucleus and to function in organization of chromatin by anchoring it to the nuclear lamina, both through binding to histones, as well as directly to the DNA.
-It has been suggested that lamins may also participate in DNA repair, as well as regulation of DNA replication and transcription (Dechat T et al, 2008).
+The nuclear membrane, also known as the nuclear envelope, consists of two lipid bilayers.
+The outermost membrane is contiguous with the endoplasmic reticulum (ER), while the innermost membrane is lined by a fibrillar network consisting of nuclear intermediate filament proteins, known as nuclear lamins.
+The nuclear lamina provides structural support and acts as an anchoring point for chromatin, thus playing an important role in nuclear organization.
+It has been suggested that lamins may also participate in DNA repair, as well as regulation of DNA replication and transcription (Dechat T et al. (2008)).
 Lamins are classified as A- or B-type, and exhibit different biochemical and functional properties in terms of isoelectric points and behavior during mitosis.
-During the mitotic phase of cell division, B-type lamins will remain associated to membranes, whereas A-type lamins are solubilized and dispersed (Gruenbaum Y et al, 2005; Stuurman N et al, 1998).
-A selection of the lamins localized to the nuclear membrane and other proteins suitable as marker proteins for the nuclear membrane, can be found in Table 1.
+During the mitotic phase of cell division, B-type lamins will remain associated to membranes, whereas A-type lamins are solubilized and dispersed (Gruenbaum Y et al. (2005); Stuurman N et al. (1998)).
+A selection of proteins suitable as markers for the nuclear lamina and the nuclear membrane can be found in Table 1.
 A list of highly expressed nuclear membrane proteins, including lamins, are summarized in Table 2.

 Table 1.
 Selection of proteins suitable as markers for the nuclear membrane.

 The space between the inner and the outer membrane is called the perinuclear space.
-Nuclear pore complexes are distributed throughout the membrane at several places where the inner and outer layer meet, each one consisting of 100-200 proteins that form a characteristic eight-fold ring symmetry (Paine PL et al, 1975; Reichelt R et al, 1990; CALLAN HG et al, 1950).
+The membranes are connected to each other at large protein complexes, known as nuclear pore complexes, forming a large number of channels that allows for transport in and out of the nucleus.
+Each nuclear pore complex consists of 100-200 proteins that form a characteristic eight-fold ring symmetry (Paine PL et al. (1975); Reichelt R et al. (1990); CALLAN HG et al. (1950)).
 When imaging an intersection of the cell, the nuclear membrane is visible as a thin circle along the outer rim of the nucleus, which is consistent between cell lines (Figure 3).
 The membrane is however not perfectly smooth and the membranous cavities can appear as small circles or dots inside the nucleus, not to be confused with nuclear bodies.

 Figure 3.
 Examples of the morphology of nuclear membrane in different cell lines, where the morphology is relatively consistent.
 The images show immunofluorescent stainings of the protein LBR in HEK 293, U-2 OS and RH-30 cells.